What does it cost to float?

 What does it cost to park?

-On the weekends, we charge $10 to park, cash only, and you get $5 back when you rent at least $25 worth at our Main location.
+On the weekends, we charge $10 to park, cash only from mid May through August beginning at 10am.
 Parking is free on the weekdays.
 Our Comal location has free parking at 193 S. Liberty and 600 Mather St. and a VIP lot at 145 W. Lincoln that is $20 per car.